Hotels in London: History

 The 1980s saw London (along with New York) start the trend of smaller boutique-style hotels.
 In the mid-1990s, many new hotels were opened, including different types from country-house-style hotels in Victorian houses to ultra-trendy minimalist premises.
 At this time, some of London's grandest early-20th-century office buildings were converted into hotels because their layouts, with long corridors and numerous separate offices, were incompatible with the preference for open-plan working, but their listed status made it hard to get permission to demolish them.
 This period also saw the opening of the first five-star hotel in London south of the River Thames, the Marriott County Hall Hotel, and the first two in East London, the Four Seasons Canary Wharf and the Marriott West India Quay, which is also close to the Canary Wharf development.
-For many years, there were no hotels at all in the City of London, even though the financial firms of the City were one of the London hotel sector's most lucrative sources of custom.
-But in recent years, over a thousand hotel rooms have opened in the City.
+For many years, there were no hotels at all in the City of London, even though the financial firms of the city were one of the London hotel sector's most lucrative sources of custom.
+However, in recent years, over a thousand hotel rooms have opened in the city.
 Budget hotel chains such as Travel Inn and Travelodge have also been expanding rapidly in London, since the mid-1990s.

 One of the most expensive hotels in London is The Lanesborough.
 Originally a private address (Lanesborough House), in 1733 it was converted into St George's Hospital, and began life as a hotel in 1991.